-REPURCHASE AGREEMENT: A repurchase agreement (repo) is a form of short-term borrowing for dealers in government securities.
+REPURCHASE AGREEMENT (repo): A form of short-term borrowing for dealers in government securities.
 In the case of a repo, a dealer sells government securities to investors, usually on an overnight basis, and buys them back the following day.
 (See Reverse Repurchase Agreement)